kelvincabaldo07/MemoriesPhotographyStudio/booking/NOTION_WEBHOOK_SETUP.md

    - **Environment**: Select all (Production, Preview, Development)
 5. Click **Save**
 6. **Redeploy** your app for changes to take effect

+**For now**: Skip this step and proceed to Step 2.
+The webhook will accept requests without authentication for easier testing.

 ---